PowerGridModel/power-grid-model/docs/user_manual/components.md

 measurement data is the same as the reference direction of the `appliance`.
 For example, if a `power_sensor` is measuring a `source`, a positive `p_measured` indicates that the active power flows from the source to the node.

-Note: due to the high admittance of a `link` it is chosen that a power sensor cannot be connected to a `link`, even though a link is a `branch`
+Note: due to the high admittance of a `link` it is chosen that a power sensor cannot be coupled to a `link`, even though a link is a `branch`

 | name | data type | unit | description | required | input | update | output |                    valid values                     |
 | --- | --- | --- | --- | :---: | :---: | :---: | :---: |:---------------------------------------------------:|